BEYOND KYOTANGO

 Sightseeing beyond Kyotango

-Kyotango is also the perfect central location for travel & sightseeing around Northern Kansai
+Kyotango is the perfect central location for travel & sightseeing around Northern Kansai

 The Bridge to Heaven